jwgreer/invoiceme--prod/README.md

 * `Product Catalog` Manage a catalog of products or services that can be quickly added to invoices.
 * `Invoice Tracking` Keep track of the status of invoices, including paid and unpaid invoices.
 * `User Management` Manage internal user permissions to control the use of certain products.

+# Case Tracker

+## Description:
+This is a straightforward Case Tracking Application built with Django, a Python web framework.
+The application allows users to create and manage cases, assign them to different categories, and track their progress.

+## Features
+* `Case Creation` Easily create new cases with relevant details, including a title, description, and category.
+* `Category Management` Organize cases by assigning them to different categories, making it easy to filter and track specific types of cases.
+* `Status Updates` Track the progress of each case by updating its status, such as "Open," "In Progress," or "Closed."
+* `Custom PDF` The project contains a completely custom and dynamic PDF to track each indiviual case.
+* `Signing Featuer` Users have the ability to sign their work orders.